congtung0702/vietnam-garment-export-analysis/README.md

 ## Executive Summary

 Vietnam's garment exports reach 150+ countries but remain heavily concentrated.
-The US, Japan, and South Korea account for more than 70% of total demand, and this has not meaningfully changed over the decade.
+The US, Japan, and South Korea account for more than 70% of total demand, and this has not meaningfully changed over 2014-2023.

 **Concentration peaked in 2021 but not for strategic reasons.** A US stimulus-driven demand surge inflated the top-3 share temporarily.
 The subsequent decline reflects post-COVID recovery in smaller markets, not active diversification by Vietnam.